 CLick here for CEOP

-At Smeeth English skills are central to all learning whether through speaking and listening, reading or writing and this is reflected in our teaching across the school.
+At Smeeth, English skills are central to all learning and this is reflected in our teaching across the school.

-Staff track the progress of children throughout the year ensuring that each child is supported and challenged at their appropriate age.
+Staff track the progress of children throughout the year ensuring that each child is supported and challenged to be the best reader they can be.

 At Smeeth, all teachers use Inspire Maths and the White Rose Maths Hub as a process for teaching mathematics.
 When introducing children to new concepts, they have the opportunity to build fluency in topics by taking the following approach: children have the opportunity to use manipulatives to help them understand what they are doing.
 Children build on this concrete approach by using pictorial representations.
 These representations can then be used to reason and solve problems.